 The monitoring locations are subject to change and will be updated periodically to align with management needs and to accommodate progression of mining.
-A protocol for evaluating compliance with the air quality impact assessment and land acquisition criteria is detailed Section 9.
-Section 8.2 details the private residences which are represented through this monitoring programme.
+A protocol for evaluating compliance with the air quality impact assessment and land acquisition criteria is detailed Section Error!
+Reference source not found..
+Section 8.2 |details the private residences which are represented through this monitoring programme.

-Monitoring locations to be used to measure compliance with the relevant subclauses to Conditions 4C and 6 (f) of Schedule 3 (DA 450-10-2003) and Conditions 21A and 23 (e) of Schedule 3 (PA_06_0261) are outlined in Section 8.3.
-Land which was subject to acquisition upon request (Table 1 of HVO North Approval) is now mine owned, air quality monitoring of these lands are also represented in Section 8.3.
+Monitoring locations to be used to measure compliance with the relevant subclauses to Conditions 4C and 6 (f) of Schedule 3 (DA 450-10-2003) and Conditions 21A and 23 (e) of Schedule 3 (PA_06_0261) are outlined in Section Error!
+Reference source not found..
+Land which was subject to acquisition upon request (Table 1 of HVO North Approval) is now mine owned, air quality monitoring of these lands are also represented in Section 8.3 |.